 This way, great performers remain average while the average performers might end up in a better position.
 It leads to an unfair measurement of performance, and employees might resent the functioning of the review system.

 Alternative to bell curve appraisal

 Ensuring a continuous feedback loop

 Every task your employee completes has room for feedback, good or bad.
 Ensure that your employees are not clueless for months wondering how they are performing.
-Hold regular 1-on-1s and performance reviews within the organization to keep them in sync and give them a chance to improve.
+Hold regular 1-on-1s and 360-degree performance reviews within the organization to keep them in sync and give them a chance to improve.
 How they work on improving their performance can be a great deciding factor in considering their appraisals.

 Management by Objectives

 MBO is the assessment of the performance of the employees through set, quantifiable standards and values.
 These standards can be around business expectations, culture, engagement, and more.

 It is obvious that performance review is a significant element in an individual’s career.
 Ensure that it is smooth and, more importantly, fair.

 How does the bell curve work in performance appraisal?